-Melinda Karth – Graduate Research Assistant.
-Melinda is performing her Master’s thesis in the lab.
-For her project, she is investigating the effects of brain 5-HT deficiency on exercise-induced alterations in behavior and neurogenesis.
+Allison Warner, MS candidate – Psychology.
+Allison is performing her Master’s thesis in the lab investigating the effects of brain 5-HT deficiency on exercise-induced alterations in behavior and neurogenesis.

 Kerry Buckhaults, MS candidate – Psychology.
 Kerry is performing her Master’s thesis in the lab investigating a mouse model of postpartum depression.

 Kristen Allen, MS candidate – Psychology.
 Kristen has been performing research aimed at understanding the factors that govern susceptibility to stress.